zenasinan/zenasinan.github.io/_posts/2020-01-02-instapoetry-is-a-disaster.md

 <i>-you belong only to yourself</i>
 </pre>

-I understand the message she’s trying to put across, but this poem is so ridiculous I don’t understand how it even qualifies as a poem in the first place.This sounds like a text message, not a poem!
+I understand the message she’s trying to put across, but this poem is so ridiculous I don’t understand how it even qualifies as a poem in the first place.
+In the words of <i>Claire Reads Books</i>, "That's not a poem, that's like what I texted my friend when she asked me if she should grow her leg hair out for the winter."

-I think the thing that upsets me the most is that although this book may introduce people to poetry and spark an interest in poetry again, this is the type of poetry young people are reading and praising when I’m sure there are so many better poets out there that write actually meaningful poems.
-I don’t understand why this book received so much popularity.
+I think what upsets me the most is that although this book may introduce people to poetry and spark an interest in poetry again, this is the type of poetry young people are reading and praising when I’m sure there are so many better poets out there that write actually meaningful poems.
+That's why I don’t understand why this book received so much popularity.

 And as much as I don’t like tearing apart somebody’s work that they probably spent a lot of time on, when any form of art is published to the public, it is expected to receive at least a little bit of criticism.
-But what really pushed me over the edge with this book was this poem near the end:
+That's why this poem near the end of the book was what really pushed me over the edge:

 <pre class="highlighter-rouge">
 your art